coderfanfan/Designing-Recommender-System-Using-Amazon-Data/CS7641_Clustering_Dimension_Reduction/Readme.txt

-Codes corresponding to each part in the analysis pdf:
+Codes corresponding to each part of the analysis.pdf:
 Part 1: Clustering.ipynb
 Part 2: Dimension_Reduction.ipynb
 Part 3: Clustering_on_projected_data.ipynb